-Hans Milan's daughter Margaret and her husband Dirk Jansen were the next people to own the property.
+Hans Millan's daughter Margaret and her husband Dirk Jansen were the next people to own the property.
 Dirk Jansen, who later changed his last name to the English form, Johnson, was a Dutch Quaker.
 He became a successful linen weaver and owned a lot of land.
-This second generation built immigrant: a person who leaves his or her home in one country and moves to another country to live.
+This second generation built generation: people of the same age group primary sources: records that have survived from the past, such as letters, diaries, photographs, newspapers. immigrant: a person who leaves his or her home in one country and moves to another country to live.